Professor Finbarr Calamitous, as well as his daughter, Beautiful Gorgeous.

-Whenever a Megatron is played as more intelligent and less shouty, this trope usually follows.
+Whenever a Megatron in The Transformers is played as more intelligent and less shouty, this trope usually follows.

 From the same show, Silas is quite polite and friendly, in a brisk military sort of way.
 He even compliments his enemies on doing so well sometimes.
 However, it doesn't take long before he slides down to Faux Affably Evil, then becomes worse.
 The guy does not take defeats or setbacks well.

 The Monarch's Henchmen #21 and #24 are two harmless, likable nerds who just happen to be Mooks for the Big Bad.